ColdBox/coldbox-zero-to-hero/steps/step-5.md

 }
 ```

-Let's run the tests again and make sure they pass!
+Go update the specs you have by adding the `extends="tests.resources.BaseIntegrationSpec"` and let's run the tests again and make sure they pass!